 Ibrahim’s research focuses on the stabilization of transmission problems involving a piezoelectric beam model coupled with heat or fluid dynamics.
 He has published two papers in the Proceedings of the 2024 IEEE American Control Conference, one co-authored with Uthman Rasaq.
 His third manuscript was recently published in Evolution Equations and Control Theory (2025), a Q1 journal.

 Zulfiqur was the Outstanding Graduate Student Awardee in the Department of Mathematics (2024).
 His research focuses on the observability of smart multi-layer beam models and their Finite Difference approximations.
 His first paper has been accepted for publication in the Proceedings of the 2024 IEEE Conference on Decision and Control (CDC).
 His second paper, co-authored with Ahmet Kaan Aydin, was recently published in IEEE Control Systems Letters, a Q1 journal.
-His third and fourth papers are currently in preparation for submission.
+His third paper is under revision, and his fourth paper is currently in preparation for submission.

 Ahmet’s research has focused on the uniform observability of multi-layer beam equations and their Finite Difference approximations.
 His work has resulted in publications in ESAIM: Control, Optimisation and Calculus of Variations (2023), IEEE Control Systems Letters (2023, 2024), the IEEE CDC Proceedings (2022), IEEE Transactions on Automatic Control (2024), and the IEEE ACC Proceedings (2025).
 He is the recipient of the John D. Minton Award (2022), the highest research honor at WKU, as well as the Outstanding Graduate Student Award in the Department of Mathematics (2022).